smontanari/code-forensics/README.md

 `$ npm install code-forensics`

-**Note**: I strongly recommend against installing code-forensics as a global module, as it requires certain packages to be at the top level of the node_modules folder in order to correctly run its internal http server and serve the pages to the browser for the visualisation part of the analysis.
-If code-forensics is installed as a global module such packages may conflict with already existing ones and that could cause all sorts of unpredictable issues.
+**Note**: I strongly recommend against installing **code-forensics** as a global module, as it requires certain packages to be at the top level of the node_modules folder in order to correctly run its internal http server and serve the pages to the browser for the visualisation part of the analysis.
+If **code-forensics** is installed as a global module such packages may conflict with already existing ones and that could cause all sorts of unpredictable issues.

+## VCS support
+At the moment **code-forensics** can work with **git** and **svn** based repositories, however other version control systems could be supported in the future, given the ability of Code Maat to parse log data from the most popular ones.

+## Programming languages
+Most of **code-forensics** analyses are agnostic of the programming language used in the repository, however some tasks can report metrics on the language complexity and currently only *Ruby* and *JavaScript* are supported.
+Complexity analysis for other languages can be added, possibly with your help.

+## Compatibility
+This software is not meant to be a commercial tool, hence support for various operating systems and different browsers is not a priority.
+I've tested **code-forensics** on a Mac OS X with different versions of Node.js, and primarily with Chrome as a browser.
+While I expect (and I'm willing to support) **code-forensics** to work in linux/unix environments, I can't guarantee it would on a Windows OS.

 ## Usage
-This is a short description on how to get started with **code-forensics**.
+This is only a short description on how to get started with **code-forensics**.

 PLEASE REFER TO THE [WIKI PAGES](https://github.com/smontanari/code-forensics/wiki) FOR A MORE COMPREHENSIVE DOCUMENTATION.

 ### Minimal configuration
-code-forensics runs as a set of gulp tasks, therefore it requires a `gulpfile.js` to bootstrap gulp, however there is no need to know the task declaration syntax, as all the necessary tasks are defined inside code-forensics.
+**code-forensics** runs as a set of gulp tasks, therefore it requires a `gulpfile.js` to bootstrap gulp, however there is no need to know the task declaration syntax, as all the necessary tasks are defined inside **code-forensics**.
-The `gulpfile.js` must define the configuration options and parameters necessary to run code-forensics tasks.
+The `gulpfile.js` must define the configuration options and parameters necessary to run **code-forensics** tasks.

 A minimal configuration `gulpfile.js` would look like the following:
 ```javascript